ArthurWHenry/arthurhenry.dev/_posts/react-folder-structure.md

 "It's the last thing I'm worried about.".

 Despite Dan's short response, I was still curious about the ideal structure for a React project.
-This thoughtful process has highlights the pivotal role a well-designed framework plays in a seamless development experience.
+This thoughtful process highlights the pivotal role a well-designed framework plays in a seamless development experience.

 In this blog post, I'll dive into a key pattern that serves as the cornerstone of my React folder strategy.
 This pattern doesn't just provide a solid foundation for